 With understanding, the aperture for meaningful change widens.

 Human experience is approached as an ongoing attempt to orient oneself within a life that offers no clear roadmap.
-Sexuality, in this context, is not treated as a separate problem to be solved, but as one of the most revealing expressions of how a person lives in relation to themselves, others and the realities of being human.
+Sexuality, in this context, is not a separate problem to be solved.
+It is one of the most revealing expressions of how a person lives in relation to themselves, others and the fundamental realities of being human.

 Desire, intimacy and sexual concerns are explored within the broader context of identity, freedom, responsibility and meaning.
-Sexual experience is understood as lived, emotional and embodied, not as a performance to optimize.
-Rather than prioritizing quick fixes or symptom reduction, existential sex therapy attends to what desire reveals about pressure, conflict, longing and disconnection in a person’s life.
+Sexual experience is understood as lived, emotional and embodied.
+Existential sex therapy attends to what desire reveals about pressure, conflict, longing and disconnection — rather than prioritizing symptom reduction or quick resolution.

-This work may not be a fit for those seeking prescriptive techniques, rapid solutions or reassurance without inquiry.
-It also may not suit individuals who want sexual concerns addressed in isolation from the broader context of how they are living, relating and choosing.
+This work may not be a fit for those seeking prescriptive techniques, rapid solutions or reassurance without inquiry, or for those who want sexual concerns addressed in isolation from the broader context of how they are living, relating and choosing.

-My practice is focused on individual existential sex therapy.
-Limited couples sessions may be incorporated when clinically indicated in support of an individual’s work.
+My practice is focused on individual adults.
+Limited couples sessions may be incorporated when clinically indicated in support of an individual's work.

 My training spans clinical psychology, sexology, mindfulness and trauma informed care.
 I hold a PhD in Clinical Sexology, with a masters degree in Clinical Psychology from Pepperdine University and a bachelor of science in Microbiology with Honors from the University of Arkansas.
 I am a Board Certified Diplomate in Clinical Sexology and maintain professional affiliation with AASECT, the Society for the Scientific Study of Sexuality and the American Psychological Association.
 My advanced training includes trauma focused approaches such as bilateral stimulation for complex trauma and anxiety, narrative exposure therapy, mindfulness based and trauma focused cognitive behavioral therapies, meditation teaching and specialized work with narcissistic abuse.